hyperledger/besu-docs/docs/index.md

 Besu does not support
 [key management](HowTo/Send-Transactions/Account-Management.md) inside the client.
-You can use [EthSigner](http://docs.ethsigner.pegasys.tech/en/latest/) with Besu to provide access to your key store and sign transactions.
+You can use [EthSigner](http://docs.ethsigner.pegasys.tech/en/latest/) with Besu to access your key store and sign transactions.